stavroschios/stavroschios/README.md

 # Hi there!

 I'm Stavros.
-I am an iOS Engineer, living in Montreal, Quebec.
+I am an iOS Developer.

 ## 👾 🛠  Technologies and tools